The Less Known Egypt

 While Luxor’s Valley of the Kings is quite spectacular and absolutely a must- experience, Aswan should not be ignored.
 Again, it is the center for the Nubian race and has 2 particular visits that interested me: the Nubian Village and the Nubian Museum.

 I spent a weekend in the Nubian village.
 The rooms are rustic but charming, but clearly not for everyone, including the communal eating.
 When it comes to earth tones, the village is so pleasant with a view of the Sunrise only, given the Village’s positioning on the west bank of the Nile.
 The owner of village was very “kind” and offered to share a bottle of wine on my patio overlooking the waterways.
 He then said on departing that the price was roughly $35 in LEs, which was about 3-times the price I was paying for it in Cairo (The Egyptians actually produce some very good wines for a really good price), Oops!
 He got me.
-His final words were: “Engineer Ron, when you come back, you must stay at my house” Fool me once shame on me.
+His final words were: “Engineer Ron, when you come back, you must stay at my house” Fool me once shame on you.
 Fool me twice ...

 I must say that I really enjoyed this museum.
 It is well designed, attractive, and informative.
 And, the museum is open 7 days a week with 2 time slots each day: 9am- 1pm and 5pm-9pm.